contentstack/contentstack-bulk-delete/README.md

 Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-The Bulk Delete Utility allows you to perform the delete operation on all content types or specific content type(s), and all assets.
+Contentstack's Bulk Delete Utility allows you to perform bulk delete operations.
+That means, that it is possible to delete all content types or a specific content type(s), and all assets in just one operation.

 ## Installation